heyjva/support/README.md

-# Zendesk support integration
-This is a work in progress and is currently not ready for use.

-This repo is made to sync source content to Zendesk using their API.
-It will provide documentation and support articles instead of using the Zendesk editor.

-The ideal goals for this repo are as follows:

-- To keep all support documentation open source
-- To standardise the way support documentation is written
-- To maintain the theme within Zendesk
+# Nabu Casa Support
+This repo provides the theme, content and assets for Zendesk support for Nabu Casa.
+It allows anyone to contribute to the support documentation in one place and have it automatically deployed to Zendesk.

+## How does it work?
+There are a few moving parts to this repository:

+- Zendesk - Uses this repo as the theme for the Nabu Casa support website
+- GitHub Actions - Responsible for deploying content to Zendesk via the REST API and uploading static assets to Cloudflare R2

 # Folder structure
-The folder structure of this repo is purely for organisation and to make it easier to understand but also mimics the structure of articles in Zendesk.
+### Zendesk theme
+The Zendesk theme is stored in the root of the repository as per the [requirements of Zendesk](https://support.zendesk.com/hc/en-us/articles/4408832476698-Setting-up-the-GitHub-integration-with-your-Guide-theme#topic_i3v_kyk_chb).

+### Content
+This is a custom implementation of using version control to manage content for Zendesk.
+The goal is to use DITA as the publishing arhitecture with the [Markdown flavour](https://www.dita-ot.org/dev/reference/markdown/markdown-dita-syntax).

+Upon a push to the `main` branch, the GitHub Action will validate the DITA syntax, convert the Markdown to HTML and upload the content to Zendesk via the REST API.

+Since we want to manage all content in Zendesk (including categories and sections), there is a specific structure to the `/content` folder.

 All `.md` files within the `content/` folder will be treated as something that relates to a Zendesk object.
-The folder structure is as follows:
+Metadata is defined using frontmatter syntax.
+The folder structure under `/content` is as follows:

-- `_assets/` - Assets (such as images) for articles to use directly (not uploaded to Zendesk)
-- `content/` - Content that will be sent to Zendesk.
 - `{category}/` - Used to group sections together.
 Purely for organisation in the repo
-        - `_category.md` - Metadata that describes the category for Zendesk
+    - `_category.md` - (required) Metadata that describes the category for Zendesk
     - `{section}/` - Used to group articles together.
 Purely for organisation in the repo
-            - `_section.md` - Metadata that describes the section for Zendesk
+        - `_section.md` - (required) Metadata that describes the section for Zendesk
-            - `{article}.md` - The article that will be sent to Zendesk
+        - `{article}.md` - The article that will be sent to Zendesk.
+It also contains metadata for the article